How to enjoy a sober night out

 Think about your existing habits

-We all pick up bad habits throughout life.
+We all pick up certain habits throughout life.
 You might have got into the routine of having an alcoholic drink on social occasions.
 The trick to changing your routine is to figure out when you normally drink.
 By doing that, you can develop strategies for different occasions.

 For example, you might like to go to the pub on Friday after work with colleagues.
 If you know you’re likely to drink with them, you could suggest alternative plans or tell them you’re not drinking in advance.
-Why not visit a pub that has other entertainment on offer, such as a dart board or pool table?

 Deal with urges head on

-Instead of avoiding the cause of cravings, you can try to face them head on.
-Urges will pass, whether you give into them or not, and ignoring an urge can actually make it harder to ignore in the long run.
 So instead of trying to suppress one when it appears, why not explore it?
 This is called urge surfing.
 If you’re able to confront the urge and deal with it directly, you’re much less likely to give into temptation in future.

-Continuing your normal social routines while changing your drinking habits is one potential way of doing this.
+Continuing your normal social routines while changing your drinking habits is one way of doing this.
 Rather than avoiding social situations, if you go somewhere you’d normally drink and choose something non-alcoholic, you’re adapting your habits and surfing the urge.

 Be consistent in what you say and do

-Consistency is important.
-Stating what you’re going to do has a big influence on your behaviour, because it can be embarrassing to go back on your word.
 So, if you decide not to drink alcohol during the week or on a night out, tell people your plan.
-By putting it out there – and putting your reputation on the line – you’re more likely to be consistent and stick to your plan.
+By putting it out there you’re more likely to stick to your plan.
+Telling others about your plans can:

-What can I drink instead of alcohol?
+What to drink instead of alcohol

-Have some non-alcoholic drinks in mind before you head to the bar.
-Knowing what you’re going to order takes the pressure off having to make a snap decision or resorting to ordering ‘the usual’.
+Knowing what you’re going to order takes the pressure off having to make a quick decision or resorting to ordering ‘the usual’.
 And it doesn’t have to be a boring choice either – many venues have a range of alcohol-free options, making it easier to swap alcohol out.
 Why not order a mocktail or an alcohol-free beer?
-You could even try an alcohol-free gin and tonic.
+Sparkling water with lemon or fizzy kombuchas can also be good options.

 - Go bowling or roller skating.
 It can be easier to resist drinking when you’re too busy being competitive or trying not to fall over!